TobiasPSP/doneland_sources/Tools/Internet/README.md

 postal   : 94107
 timezone : America/Los_Angeles
 ````

-This target IP address is *still* registered to *Cloudflare* located in *San Francisco*.
-But *registration data* is **not necessarily identical to where the actual server is located**.
+This target IP address is *still* registered to *Cloudflare*, located in *San Francisco*.
+However, the *registration data* is **not necessarily identical to where the actual server is located**.

-One hop before reaching the target, the trace reveals that we are hopping *ipv4.de-cix.ham.de.as13335.cloudflare.com* which is located in *Hamburg, Germany*, just around the corner from my location:
+One hop before reaching the target, the trace reveals that we are hopping through `ipv4.de-cix.ham.de.as13335.cloudflare.com`, which is located in *Hamburg, Germany*, just around the corner from my location:

 ````
 PS> irm ipinfo.io/185.1.210.10/json